-Despite my best efforts with sunblock and my family, it seems like every summer we usually end up with at least a minor sunburn or two.
-We used to slather on the green jelly like aloe gel to help relieve the dry, tight, itchy, and painful aftermath of too much sun.
-I always assumed that was a nice, natural way to sooth sunburns.
+Despite my best efforts with sunblock, it seems like every summer we usually end up with at least a minor sunburn or two.
+We used to slather on the green jelly-like aloe gel to help relieve the dry, tight, itchy, and painful aftermath of too much sun.
+I always assumed that was a nice, natural way to soothe sunburns.
 But have you ever read the ingredients list on many of these gels?

 Triethanolamine, commonly used as an emulsifier in aloe gels, can cause irritation and allergic reactions.
 It has also been found that it could be toxic with prolonged use.
 In clinical trials, triethanolamine was associated with increased levels of several types of cancer in lab animals.

 So I decided to come up with a more natural solution, with ingredients I can pronounce.
-I originally wanted to add fresh aloe vera direct from the plant, but the shelf life on fresh aloe is very short.
-I wanted to avoid adding preservatives and emulsifiers, but still wanted a product I could make ahead of time and have handy for when sunburns strike.
+I originally wanted to add fresh aloe vera directly from the plant, but the shelf life of fresh aloe is very short.
+I wanted to avoid adding preservatives and emulsifiers but still wanted a product I could make ahead of time and have handy for when sunburns strike.

 A salve packed full of healing plants was the perfect solution.
 Because the plants are already dried, there is no need for a preservative.
 The base is made with lots of rich and super moisturizing oils, butters, & beeswax to revive parched, tight, itchy skin.